 Desmid new to British Isles found in Clashmore Quarry

 On 13th April 2015 I collected a sample of desmids from the large pool in Clashmore Quarry (NC036316) for an old friend, David Williamson, the British expert on these microscopic algae.
-The sample proved to be quite rich, and amongst the 38 forms identified by David was one, Closterium macilentum var. substriatum, new to the British Isles.
+The sample proved to be quite rich, and amongst the 38 forms identified by David was one, Closterium macilentum var. substriatum, a desmid new to the British Isles.
 This paper, in the Quekett Journal of Microscopy, describes the new variety and is illustrated by David’s fascinating drawings.

-The Discovery of Closterium macilentum var. substriatum (Gronblad) Krieger in the British Isles (PDF 415KB)
+The Discovery of Closterium macilentum var. substriatum (Gronblad) Krieger in the British Isles (415KB pdf)